 No one deserves to be hurt or threatened.
 If you (or someone you know) is being hurt or threatened by someone you love or know intimately, make plans and take precautions to keep yourself safe.
-Here are some suggestions that have helped other people in situations like the one you are experiencing
+Here are some suggestions that have helped other people in situations fike the one you are experiencing my abusive partner/ex-partner:

-Staying safe on campus
+Staying sate on campus